Ebunski/calculator/README.md

 ## My process

-- I started by studying the design image and trying to walkthrough the process in my head
-- Next i went through the mobile and desktop styles on the css files
-- Created the layout of the components
+- Created the JSX elements and applied the necessary styles.
-- Setup the context with all the states and toggle functions
-- Started with the navbar, to hero, to sidebar and the submenu(the most challenging)
+- set up the initial state and the global action variable
+- Called useReducer
-- Gave the page life with the magic of javascript.
+- Set up the reducer function with switch statements
+- Organised the project into components and used to useContext hook

 ### What I learnt

 1. Css:
-  - Hero and navbar:
-  Hero section negative margin and pseudo class background (z-index: -1) Navbar with transparent bg
-  sidebar: scale, visibility and z-index transition on show.
+   Glassmorphism and grid

 2. React:
-   First and foremost, i learnt the importance of default values.
-Had a bug that took me hours to solve.
-   Default falues are important when dealing with map functions.
-   That being said, i learnt about the onMouseOver event listener.
-   Also learnt about event.target.textContent and .contains objects and got to practice .getBoundingClientRect() I was also able to put my debugging skills to test.
-   Got to pratice using context.
+   Learnt the useReducer hook and got to pratice using context.
-   Practiced the useRef hook.
+   Got to practice creating logic for each possible instance.
+   Learnt the Intl object and also got to understand how to work with different data types.

 Overall it was a very wonderful project.

 ## Author